 Here’s the thing: I fundamentally could not get excited about this book because it entirely shut off dream-following from women.
 No, women don’t have dreams.
 Women wait for their men in the dessert because…. they’re women?
 And that’s what women do?
 Or rather – that IS their dream.
 How could they want anything more than to support the “leading-role” men in their lives by waiting?

 The book had many good qualities and I could see how people love it, but I just couldn’t get over that.
-As a women struggling with her own ~creative destiny~, it wasn’t great to read about how dreams are achievable for men but non-existent for women.
+As a woman struggling with her own ~creative destiny~, it wasn’t great to read about how dreams are achievable for men but non-existent for women.

 I mentioned this irritation to a coworker and he seemed exasperated.
 “Ugh – you’re the second girl I’ve met who said that!”
 Yes, indeed.
 I’m not surprised at all.